andremarcondesteixeira/Posterr/README.md

 2. Write e2e tests with Playwright
 3. Use Terraform to automatically deploy the application in AWS
 4. Setup CI/CD with GitHub Actions
+5. Explore alternative databases (NoSQL databases to be more precise) to save the publications.
+6. Stress testing